-This course is a continuation of Chemistry I for Majors with the basic principles of chemistry expanded to cover the topics of equilibrium and kinetic, applications of aqueous equilibria. chemical thermodynamics, electrochemistry, coordination chemistry, nuclear chemistry and introductory organic chemistry.
+This course is a continuation of Chemistry I for Majors with the basic principles of chemistry expanded to cover the topics of equilibrium and kinetic, applications of equilibria, chemical aqueous thermodynamics, coordination chemistry, electrochemistry, nuclear chemistry and introductory organic chemistry.
 The emphasis will continue to be placed on understanding both the quantitative and qualitative relationships in chemistry within these topics.
 Chemistry II for Majors is offered in the spring semester; enrollment by appointment may be made at the discretion of the instructor.
 Prerequisite: A "C" or better in Chemistry I for Majors (PHS1025)